 Even if it is difficult to overcome the injuries caused by infidelity, you should do the work necessary to repair and preserve your most valued investment — your marriage or committed relationship.

-Think of it this way; you wouldn't cut off a broken leg to avoid appointments with an orthopedic surgeon, a cast, crutches, and physical therapy.
-In the same way, don't throw away your marriage and family because of the mistake of infidelity.
-Rather, do the work necessary to fix it.
+Think of it this way; you wouldn't cut off a broken leg to avoid appointments with an orthopedic surgeon, a cast, crutches, or physical therapy sessions.
+In the same way, don't throw away your family because of infidelity.
+Rather, do the work necessary to fix it the relationship.

 Whether you are the offending or injured party, you need to take an active role to fix the damage infidelity has caused to get a successful recovery.